Quantum determinism and completeness restored by indistinguishability and long-time particle detection: Infeasibility of event separation in the Bell experiments

-We neither claim that quantum correlations or entanglement at long distance are not possible, nor that Bell states do not exist.
-The singlet or triplet states in the Helium atoms are examples of such entangled electron spin pairs.
-However, performing any Bell-like experiment in a framework based on a many-mode description is questionable once it is established that the collected data correspond to events that are not well separated because of their space and time correlations.
+Here, for clarity, we neither claim that quantum correlations or entanglement at long distance are not possible, nor that Bell states do not exist.
+The singlet or triplet states in the helium atoms are examples of such entangled electron spin pairs.
+However, performing any Bell-like experiment in a framework based on a Fock space description imposed by quantum field theory is questionable once it is established that the collected data correspond to events that are not well separated because of their non-vanishing space and time correlations.
 Hence, there cannot be independent measurements in the context of a Bell experiment.
+This is a physics-based loophole, which never was examined.
 Such a type of experiment would certainly be feasible if there would be a means to distinguish identical particles, which would substantiate the assumption that two consecutive measurement events can be well separated.
 But given the experimental reality of non-discrimination between the detector and the setup, the current interpretation of Bell experiments does not involve the physical description of the detector and the source.

 Without the Born's postulate, the quantum description of the Bell experiment needs be reformulated.
-Particularly, the impossibility of a perfect interpretation of a noisy measurement prevents its feasibility, and hence any of two non-local correlated observed outcomes (spin up, spin down) is necessarily the result of many non separable events.
+Particularly, the impossibility of a perfect interpretation of a noisy measurement prevents its feasibility, and hence any of two non-local correlated observed outcomes (spin up, spin down) is necessarily the result of many non-separable events.
 Under these conditions, locality, causality, and completeness are restored and there is no need of additional, hidden variables as shown below.